 Why we built Pulse DMS

-We built Pulse DMS so our customers can leverage the Cloud by simplifying and improving the way in which they can manage & secure their desktop devices; an option that didn’t exist until now.
+We built Pulse DMS so our customers can leverage Cloud IT by simplifying and improving the way in which they can manage & secure their desktop devices; an option that didn’t exist until now.
 We Cloud-enabled one of the most powerful systems management solutions, addressing many problems from customers through our years of consulting.

 13 March 2018

 Microsoft System Center Configuration Manager (ConfigMgr) turned 25 last year with over 100 million active devices managed by the platform.
 ConfigMgr is a core platform for enterprises to migrate, manage and secure their desktop devices.
 As Microsoft continues to develop ConfigMgr’s cloud cousin (Microsoft Intune), ConfigMgr still remains a core part of Microsoft’s strategy to help customers to manage and migrate to Windows 10.
 Testament to this is the inclusion of the ConfigMgr Client Access License (CAL) in many of the Microsoft subscription licensing bundles.
 Interestingly Microsoft’s SaaS-ification of ConfigMgr aims to increases the release cadence for ConfigMgr builds to improve value, agility and release stability – not deliver ConfigMgr as a cloud service.

 Enterprise Cloud adoption is growing at an exponential rate.
 Availability, cost, service level improvement and reduced risks are among many reasons why our customers are moving to Cloud platforms and subscriptions.